10 Beer Myths You Should Stop Believing

 "For decades, glass bottles were reserved for the privileged class of the beer-drinking world, while proletariats drank beer from a can.
 Nowadays, as most craft beer consumers have surely noticed, that trend is changing, albeit slowly.

-"The extremely important paradigm shift in the choice of vessel for our hop-blessed hooch can be summed up with a simple mathematical equation: beer + sun = skunk.
+"The extremely important paradigm shift in the choice of vessel for our hop-blessed hooch can be summed up with a simple mathematical equation: Beer + sun = skunk.
 The same ultraviolet rays that give you a farmer’s tan also harm unprotected beer.
-To paraphrase Baz Luhrmann’s epic 'The Sunscreen Song,' -- ladies and gentlemen of the internet, drink canned beer.
-If I could offer you only one tip for the future, cans would be it." -- Michael Arp, writer, The Blue Collar Foodie (Fair Lawn, NJ)
+To paraphrase Baz Luhrmann’s epic 'The Sunscreen Song' -- ladies and gentlemen of the internet, drink canned beer.
+If I could offer you only one tip for the future, cans would be it." -- Michael Arp, writer, The Blue Collar Foodie (Fair Lawn, New Jersey)

 Myth: "Beer before liquor, never been sicker"